Lawrence Bacow: Harvard University

 On May 25, 2011, Bacow was named a member of the President and Fellows of Harvard College, one of the boards charged with guiding Harvard University's endeavors and initiatives.
 For about a month, until his resignation from Tufts, he had governance responsibilities at both Tufts and Harvard.

-In 2006, Bacow was mentioned in The Chronicle of Higher Education as a possible candidate to succeed Lawrence Summers as president of Harvard University; Tufts's public relations director issued a statement asserting that Bacow was happy at Tufts and came there with the expectation that it "would be his last position and that's still his expectation".
+In 2006, Bacow was mentioned in The Chronicle of Higher Education as a possible candidate to succeed Lawrence Summers as president of Harvard University; Tufts' public relations director issued a statement asserting that Bacow was happy at Tufts and came there with the expectation that it "would be his last position and that's still his expectation".

-On February 11, 2018, Bacow was selected from 700 candidates as Harvard's 29th president effective July 1, 2018, succeeding Drew Gilpin Faust, who retired.
+Bacow was initially a member of the Presidential Search Committee assembled to find Harvard's next president soon after Drew Gilpin Faust, Harvard's 28th president, announced her retirement.
+On February 11, 2018, Bacow was selected from 700 candidates as Harvard's 29th president effective July 1, 2018.

 Bacow was inaugurated in a Harvard Yard ceremony on October 5, 2018, three months after officially taking on presidential duties.
 The ceremony was attended by Massachusetts Governor Charlie Baker and MIT President Leo Rafael Reif.
+Youth Poet Laureate Amanda Gorman composed and recited a poem, "Making Mountains as We Run", for the event.
 In his inaugural address, Bacow said:

 Bacow began his tenure with a trip to his birthplace of Detroit and hometown of Pontiac, Michigan, where he met with students, educators, Harvard affiliates, and local leaders to emphasize what he called the "transformative power of higher education".
 In his presidency's early days, Bacow also went on a listening tour across the university to learn more about its people and affairs.

 In 2019, Bacow traveled to China, Japan, and Hong Kong.
-In China, he met with Chinese President Xi Jinping and spoke at Peking University, where he defended academic freedom and the role universities play in what he said was their pursuit of "truth, excellence, and opportunity".
+In China, he met with CCP general secretary Xi Jinping and spoke at Peking University, where he defended academic freedom and the role universities play in what he said was their pursuit of "truth, excellence, and opportunity".
 Bacow supportively referenced the May Fourth Movement, a Chinese student protest movement from the early 20th century.
-He also read a poem written by a Uyghur, an ethnic group undergoing genocidal treatment and systematic human rights violations by China's governing Communist Party, according to both the Trump and Biden administrations and numerous human rights organizations.
+He also read a poem written by a Uyghur, an ethnic group undergoing genocidal treatment and systematic human rights violations by China's governing Chinese Communist Party (CCP), according to both the Trump and Biden administrations and numerous human rights organizations.
 China's state-controlled media did not reference his comments on the Uyghurs in subsequent coverage of the event.